 - Compose your shot while focusing on nearest feature you'd like to be sharp.
-Your subject will be largest when close - The depth of field for each subsequent photo overlaps the depth of field from the prior photo - Using smallest aperture (highest f-stop) that is sharp for lens you are using.
-Higher f-stop values provide larger DOF and need for fewer images. - More closely spaced focusing distances often produce more consistent and natural looking sharpness, but try to avoid overdoing it as it takes longer to capture and process the stack - Keeping the exposure dynamic range down rather than shooting with harsh, contrasty lighting will give your stacking software a better chance to create a decent stack - If your software supports it, use RAW to provide processing latitude - Use a self-timer or remote shutter release to avoid camera shake when shooting manual - Use dark frames to separate sequence from surrounding images and other sequences.
-This will make it easier to tell where each series starts and stops.
+Your final subject will only be as large as seen in the nearest image - The depth of field for each subsequent photo overlaps with the depth of field from the prior photo - Use smallest aperture that is sharp for lens you are using.
+Using higher fstop values allows for more sparsely spaced focusing distances - More closely spaced focusing distances often produce more consistent and natural looking sharpness, but try to avoid overdoing it as it takes longer to capture and process the stack - Keeping the dynamic range down rather than shooting with harsh, contrasty lighting will give your stacking software a better chance to construct a decent stack - If your software supports it, shoot RAW to provide processing latitude - Use a self-timer or remote shutter release to avoid camera shake - Use dark frames to separate sequence from surrounding images and other sequences.
+This will make it easier to tell where each series starts and ends.